autarch/blog.urth.org/content/posts/2009-02-15-moose-book-well-sort-of.md

 Perhaps you should get those PDFs up on some on-demand book publisher (even CafePress does that these days).

 **Dave Rolsky, on 2009-02-15 18:39, said:**
-I think it'd be better to simply make generating nice PDFs part of the release process, so we could put them in the tarball and up on <a href="http://moose.perl.org" rel="nofollow ugc">http://moose.perl.org</a>
+I think it'd be better to simply make generating nice PDFs part of the release process, so we could put them in the tarball and up on <http://moose.perl.org>

 That way people can print them out if they want, but the online version stays up to date.